Respiratory Illness: Tools and Resources for Doctors

 - If You Get Sick: Managing Colds, Flus, RSV and COVID-19 (OCFP PDF, updated October 2024)

-- Protection from COVID‑19 and other respiratory illnesses (Ministry of Health external link)
+- Protection from Respiratory Illnesses (Ministry of Health external link)